-Born in Paris, Franco American, the artist started her musical journey at the age of four, largely influenced by her American mother and painter, Tamara Gray.
-The initial training Ariane Gray Hubert received ranges from the renowned Russian and French piano traditions, Gregorian Chant and Gospel which she sangs both as a soloist, to the oral and spiritual traditions of India.
-The distinctive signature of the artist combine playing and singing in a expressive way, her unique sense of improvisation along with powerful rhythmical creations and her inspiration from the ancient traditions of the world.
+Born in Paris, Franco American, the artist started her musical journey at the age of four, largely influenced by her New Yorker mother and painter, Tamara Gray.
+The initial training Ariane Gray Hubert received ranges from the renowned Russian and French piano traditions, Sacred Chants, Gospel to Blues which she composes and sings in various, sometimes unheard languages, to the oral musical traditions of India.
+Her singing and playing along with her versatility in improvisation and powerful rhythmical compositions are part of her signature.

-Ariane Gray Hubert performs for leading foundations and humanitarian causes worldwide that are of great concern to her including the Water preservation with Unesco, Save The Tiger in India, the Bahai’s community in Iran and the access to education for the Girl Child in the world.
-Giving a voice to young girls and women are one of the major concerns of Ariane who conducts specific educational programs to develop equal chances for girls through Education and Arts.
+The artist performs for major international festivals such as Petit Palais in Paris, Radio France, France Musique, Musée d’Orsay, Unesco, the Vatican, Centre des Arts Enghien les Bains, the European Delegation in India for the 50th European Treaty, the Instituts Français abroad (Austria, Germany, Italy, Baltic countries, India to name a few).
+Ariane Gray Hubert performs for leading foundations and humanitarian causes worldwide that are of great concern to her including the Water preservation with Unesco, Save The Tiger in India, the Bahai’s community and the access to education for the Girl Child in the world.

-She is the producer of two renowned ensembles, which include her latest and much acclaimed world music Trio “IVRE D’AMOUR” launched at the prestigious Petit Palais in Paris in 2016.
-In March 2017, she gave an exclusive performance entitled “PIANO RAG(a) TIME” for the maison de haute couture Lecoanet Hemant at the prestigious Bikaner House.
-In December 2017 in Tokyo, she concluded a series of stage performances in tribute to women, blending poetry based on Cecilia Mereiles along with her songs and own music entitled “Let’s Talk about WOMEN” in collaboration with the Brazilian Embassy in Japan.
-Her much acclaimed concert tour dedicated to women composers and muses « Clara, Lili, Consuelo and others » received major accolades.
+In collaboration with the Brazilian government and the Tata company, she created a series of performances entitled “O Brazil : Rhythms, Rhymes and Songs” highlighting a rare repertoire for voice and piano about women composers and poetess from Brazil.
+Her much acclaimed show, “Ivre D’Amour”, was launched at the prestigious festival ‘Namaste France’ at Petit Palais, Paris.
+In 2017, she gave an exclusive performance entitled “Piano Rag(a) Time” for the maison de haute couture Lecoanet Hemant at the palace Bikaner House.
+In December 2017 in Tokyo, she concluded her first solo tour based on her latests songs inspired by the poetry of Cecilia Mereiles entitled “Let’s Talk about Women” in collaboration with the Brazilian Embassy in Japan.
+Her shows around « Clara, Lili, Consuelo and others muses » received major accolades.

 As a composer, Ariane Gray Hubert has received several international awards and composed music for various productions, such as the music for the ballet “When The Gods Meet” for the renowned dancer, Dr Sonal Mansingh.
 Twice she was awarded the prestigious “Laureate Lavoisier” by the French Ministry of Foreign Affairs for her music in Austria and India.
 The Romanian government honored her with the Award for the Best Promoter in Music at the 60th Indo-Romanian Relations.
 She is affiliated to Sacem in France.